AIWolfSharp/AIWolfCore/README.md

     6. Making your own agent

-      * You can download [Reference Manual](https://github.com/AIWolfSharp/AIWolfCore/releases/download/v1.0.0-pre3/AIWolf_NET_ReferenceManual.zip) to be aid in making your own agent.
+      * You can download [Reference Manual](https://github.com/AIWolfSharp/AIWolfCore/releases/download/v1.0.0-pre4/AIWolf_NET_ReferenceManual.zip) to be aid in making your own agent.
       * You will soon be able to view the tutorial.

 1. HISTORY and CHANGES

-    * 1.0.0-prerelease1 : The private prerelease.
     * 1.0.0-prerelease2 : The first public prerelease.
-    * 1.0.0-prerelease3 : This release.
+    * 1.0.0-prerelease3 : Extension method Shuffle() for IEnumerable is moved from namespace AIWolf.Player.Sample
-CHANGES in this release.
-      * Extension method Shuffle() for IEnumerable is moved from namespace AIWolf.Player.Sample to namespace AIWolf.Lib because this method is useful in various situations.
+to namespace AIWolf.Lib because this method is useful in various situations.
+    * 1.0.0-prerelease4 : Make projects generate portable PDBs to debug in VS Code.

 ---
 This software is released under the MIT License, see [LICENSE](https://github.com/AIWolfSharp/AIWolf_NET/blob/master/LICENSE).